Your Questions Answered: What Exercise Actually Does To Your Bust

 A common question: Are there exercises I can do that won't affect my breast size?

 - Strength training with adequate caloric intake allows you to build muscle and improve body composition without necessarily losing weight.
-This approach—often called "recomposition"—can actually improve your shape while maintaining or even slightly increasing weight.
+This approach — often called "recomposition" — can actually improve your shape while maintaining or even slightly increasing weight.

 - Moderate exercise combined with proper nutrition prevents the dramatic calorie deficits that lead to rapid fat loss.
-Slow, sustainable fat loss tends to be more "even" across the body rather than dramatically affecting one area.

 Natural Breast Lift Through Exercise: What Actually Works